Corinth Rift Laboratory

 Description:

-CRL is an EPOS Near Fault Observatory (NFO), developed under a French-Greek collaboration.
+Corinth Rift Laboratory is an EPOS Near Fault Observatory (NFO), developed under a French-Greek collaboration.
 It monitors the fastest opening rift in the Euro-Mediterranean region with several M>6 earthquakes per century.
 With more than 60 instruments (seismometers, GNSS, strainmeters, tide gauges, meteorological), it is possible to track and interpret the dynamics of the seismicity and the deformation related to fluid pressurization and circulation at depth.
-Thanks to frequent earthquake swarms, lasting days to months, it has been discovered that some faults exhibit dual behaviour, with transient creep and pore pressure diffusion.
+Thanks to frequent earthquake swarms, lasting days to months, it has been discovered that some faults exhibit dual behavior, with transient creep and pore pressure diffusion.
 Most data and products from CRL are distributed through EPOS.
 In addition, new instrumentation is planned at CRL, with additional monitoring by fiber optic systems (DAS, BOTDR, innovative strainmeters and electrometers) and high frequency GNSS.

 Modality of access: